Photos: Protests In Response To The Death Of George Floyd Shake The Nation

 toggle caption

-People take pictures of a destroyed Wells Fargo Bank branch in Minneapolis during continued demonstrations against the death of George Floyd in police custody on Saturday.
+People take pictures of a destroyed Wells Fargo bank branch in Minneapolis during continued demonstrations on Saturday against the death of George Floyd in police custody.

 Jim Urquhart for NPR